KelvCodes/portfolio/README.md

-reate something unique and innovative.
-I love experimenting with new technologies and staying up-to-date with the latest trends in the tech world.
+experimenting with new technologies and staying up-to-date with the latest trends in the tech world.

 ## Tech Stack